gracefulife/clova-developer-guide/en/CEK/Guides/BuildClovaHomeExtension/Handle_Clova_Home_Extension_Request.md

 ## Handling Clova Home extension request {#HandleClovaHomeExtensionRequest}

-Users can make a verbal request to Clova to control their IoT devices, such as "Turn on the living room light" (HTTPS request).
-When users make such requests to their IoT device, the client checks the list of available devices and their allowed actions obtained through [device discovery](#ProvideDeviceDiscovery) and verifies whether it can carry out the request.
-The verified request is then sent to your Clova Home extension through CEK using [Clova Home API](/CEK/References/Clova_Home_API.md).
+Users can make a verbal request to Clova to control their IoT appliances, such as "Turn on the living room light" (HTTPS request).
+When users make such requests to their IoT appliance, the client checks the list of available appliances and their allowed actions obtained through [device discovery](#ProvideDeviceDiscovery) and verifies whether it can carry out the request.
+The verified request is then sent to your Clova Home extension through CEK, using [Clova Home extension messages](/CEK/References/CEK_API.md#ClovaHomeExtMessage).

-Requests such as "Turn on the living room light" is sent with a [`TurnOnRequest`](/CEK/References/Clova_Home_API.md#TurnOnRequest) message as follows.
+Requests such as "Turn on the living room light" is sent with a [`TurnOnRequest`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#TurnOnRequest) message as follows.

 {% raw %}
 ```json